-The large ear-shaped lagoon provides easy access to the countless flats, channels and surf zones which make Farquhar such an diverse fishery.
+The large ear-shaped lagoon provides easy skiff access to the countless flats, channels, and surf zones that makes Farquhar Atoll such an amazing fly fishing destination.

-Farquhar also provides some truly exceptional offshore fly-fishing.
-Milkfish, sailfish, barracuda, wahoo, yellowfin tuna, dogtooth tuna and a host of others prowl the bluewater just off the flats, providing even further species to tick off your bucket list.
+Farquhar also provides some truly exceptional offshore fly fishing for sailfish, wahoo, yellowfin tuna, dogtooth tuna, and a host of other species like grouper, snapper and jobfish, providing even more species to tick off your bucket list.

 The comfortable lodge consists of 6 chalet style rooms which face the magnificent Farquhar lagoon.
 Each room is fully air-conditioned, has two single beds or a double bed, a spacious en-suite bathroom with an inside shower as well as an outdoor shower.

 The rooms are comfortably equipped with a minibar fridge, kettle, coffee and tea, and 24 hour 220-volt electricity provided by solar power.
 There is full housekeeping which includes laundry.
 The communal area has everything you’d need to make your stay one of comfort, including an exceptional dining area and a fully stocked bar.

 A full house buffet breakfast is served between 07h00 and 08h00, lunch will be in the form of a packed lunch while on the water and dinner will be served between 19h30 – 21h30.

 The chef prepares a mix of Creole and international dishes and incorporates fresh fish on a daily basis, with fruit and vegetables, which are farmed in the Alphonse Island garden.